 A person who wishes to pursue a formal or informal resolution process at the Institution must file a formal complaint.

 A "formal complaint" is made when the Institution has received a complaint signed by the complainant or signed by the Title IX Coordinator on his/her behalf.
 Additionally, the Institution may sign a complaint on behalf of the complainant that does not wish to participate if the reported behavior has the potential to interfere with the educational mission of the Institution.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the Institution.

-To file a complaint of sexual misconduct, contact the Title IX Coordinator, the Deputy Title IX Coordinator, or the Campus Title IX Administrators via mail, email, telephone, or in person.
+To file a complaint of sexual misconduct, contact the Title IX Coordinator or the Campus Title IX Coordinator, Deputy Coordinator or other Title IX Personnel via mail, email, telephone, or in person.